-The Taxpayer Advocate Service Is Here To Help You What is the Taxpayer Advocate Service?
+The Taxpayer Advocate Service (TAS) Is Here To Help You

+What Is TAS?

-The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
-Our job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.
+TAS is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
+Their job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.